nilsvu/Evergreen/README.md

 You can manually build your own hierarchy, of course, but Evergreen provides a convenient way for you to utilize this powerful feature:

 - The *default logger* is the root of the logger hierarchy and can be retrieved using the `Evergreen.defaultLogger` constant.
 Use it to set a default log level.
 The global variable `Evergreen.logLevel` also refers to the default logger.
-- Retrieve an appropriate logger using the global `Evergreen.getLogger()` function or one of various instance and class methods like `logger.childForKeyPath()`.
+- Retrieve an appropriate logger using the global `Evergreen.getLogger` function or the `Logger.child` instance method.
 Provide a key path that describes the part of your software the event is relevant for, such as `"MyModule.MyType"`.
 These methods will always return the same logger instance for a given key path and establish the logger hierarchy, if it does not yet exist.

 It is convenient to use a constant stored attribute to make an appropriate logger available for a given type: